Bridge: Vibration

 If resonance issues are identified in the design process, they must be mitigated.
 Common techniques to address vibration include increasing the rigidity of the bridge deck by adding trusses and adding dampers to cables and towers.
-One mechanism used to combat oscillations is a tuned mass damper, which was first used in the Pont de Normandie in 1995.
-The Akashi Kaikyo Bridge has twenty tuned mass dampers, weighing nine tonnes each, inside its steel towers.

 Neglecting to account for vibrations and oscillations can lead to bridge failure.
-The Angers Bridge collapsed in 1850, killing over 200 people, partly due to soldiers marching on the bridge in a manner that increased resonant oscillations.
-(Note: In spite of advances in engineering technologies, modern bridges continue to experience severe swaying issues when large numbers of pedestrians are walking on the bridge, even when they are not marching in a synchronized manner.)
-The Tacoma Narrows Bridge collapsed in the 1940 in winds of 68 km/h, even though the bridge was designed to withstand winds up to 206 km/h.
-Investigations revealed that the designer failed to account for wind effects such as flutter and resonant vibrations.
-The Golden Gate Bridge was damaged in 1951 due to wind forces, and as a result was reinforced with additional stiffening elements.
+The Tacoma Narrows Bridge collapsed in 1940 in winds of 68 km/h, even though the bridge was designed to withstand winds up to 206 km/h.
+Investigations revealed that the designer failed to account for wind-induced flutter and resonant vibrations.